 See a hypnotherapist in person

 The best way to get started with treatment is to ask your primary health care provider for a trusted referral.
-Alternatively, you could visit the American Society of Clinical Hypnosis and search for a practitioner that can provide hypnosis for erectile dysfunction near you.
+Alternatively, you could visit the American Society of Clinical Hypnosis and The American Hypnosis Association to search for a practitioner that can provide hypnosis for erectile dysfunction near you.

 Usually, therapy will begin with one or more assessment sessions, in which the hypnotherapist will ask you about your problem and ask some questions about your psychological history.
 From there, the two of you will have an opportunity to discuss and plan the treatment ahead.